QuickenLoans/mcp-cache/README.md

 ## Stampede Protection

-In the case of high load services, when the cache expires or is flushed may requests attempting to regenerate the cache can cause a dog-piling effect on dependent ssystems, especially if the cost of regenerating the cached data is high.
+In the case of high load services, when the cache expires or is flushed many requests attempting to regenerate the cache can cause a dog-piling effect on dependent ssystems, especially if the cost of regenerating the cached data is high.
 This is typically a concern under heavy load, when cached data is shared across many requests.